 Evil Is Hammy: The way that he speaks, it's already a sign that he's hungry for massive scenery devouring action.

-Kill 'em All]]: From what Zeratul has seen, this is the result if the Voice comes to power.
-And apparently it's done this before.
+Kill 'em All: From what Zeratul has seen, this is the result if Amon comes to power.
+And apparently he's done this before.

 Last of His Kind: He is currently the only Xel'naga in existence.
 The destruction of his species was a result of his own actions.

 Meaningful Name: Amon is the demon prince of Wrath in Christian demonology.
 You know what's another name for Amon?
 Satan.
 It also means "the hidden one".

 Omnicidal Maniac: Apparently, his plan is to bring eternal darkness to the whole Universe, remaking it in his name.

 Outside-Context Villain: We know literally nothing about this guy, and his influence is so well hidden that only the Overmind's vision of the future revealed it.
 Apart from anybody that's seen that, almost nobody even knows he exists.

 Maar is a Protoss/Zerg hybrid that appeared in the Protoss world of Zhakul.
 Zeratul had to fight against him and the Protoss forces he had recruited/possessed in order to access the Preservers, who can decipher the prophecy.